LazurNiko/LazurNiko/README.md

-<h1 align="center">Hi I am Niko 💇‍♂️</h1>
+<h1 align="center">Hi I am Niko :alien:,</h1>

+<h3 align="center">a passoniate AQA engineer from Ukraine.</h3>

-<span style="color:#fff; font-family: Rajdhani; font-size: 2em;"> a passoniate AQA engineer from Ukraine.
-I am interested in penetration tester position where I can apply and improve my skills and knowledge to help secure applications and systems.
+<span  align="center" style="color:#fff; font-family: Rajdhani; font-size: 2em;"> I am interested in penetration tester position where I can apply and improve my skills and knowledge to help secure applications and systems.
 Performed manual and automated testing (Playwright/Cypress) of web applications using various tools and frameworks.
 I love to work with new Technologies and like to learn new things everytime.  </span>

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=lazurniko&abbreviated=true" />